genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/04_presentation/01_avatar.md

 id: avatar
 ---

-The `alpha-avatar` component is used to graphically represent a user or an object.
+The _avatar_ component is used to graphically represent a user or an object.

 ## Set-up